Jeunese/jeunese.github.io/docs/voice-and-tone.md

 If voice and tone don't operate independently, it is more useful to consider them jointly in making decisions about writing style rather than attempting separate them.
 Specifically, it makes sense to define voice as the parameter within which tone can operate.

-Rather than attempting to reconcile the differences in opinion about the precise nature of voice and tone in writing, we refer to them as a single concept in our capacity as technical authors and content designers.
+Rather than attempting to reconcile the differences in opinion about the precise nature of voice and tone in writing, this documentation refers to them as a single concept in your capacity as a technical author or content designer.

-For this reason, we refer to our **tone of voice** rather than "voice and tone" to define our high-level writing goals.
+For this reason, this documentation refer to our **tone of voice** rather than "voice and tone" to define the high-level writing goals.

-## Our tone of voice

 The sections below provide guidelines for the proposed tone of voice of both product documentation and UI content.
 Our tone of voice is based on the purpose of content and the intended audiences.
 The high-level goals outlined for tone of voice include: